 A) Have a Strong Password Policy

 Pet names, re-using old passwords, and post-it notes: no, nope and absolutely never.
-Employees need to understand why having a complex password is a hugely important, and how it can block potential cyber criminals.
+Employees need to understand why having a complex password is hugely important, and how it can block potential cyber criminals.

 B) Enable Two-Factor Authentication (2FA)

 2FA has had its fair share of criticism from employees in the past.
 Often labelled as “inconvenient”, this added level of security might require an extra step when logging in, but the protection it boasts is surely worth it.
-Encouraging employees to use 2FA or MFA might just reduce some of those unneeded risks.
+Encouraging employees to use 2FA or MFA (Multi-Factor Authentication) might just reduce some of those unneeded risks.

 C) Monitor and Enforce

 Employees only need access to certain software and systems, so restricting users to this is important for limiting risks.
 If any suspicious signs pop up (like unusual login time), then this should be logged and flagged.
 Rules for terminating or disabling access when an employee leaves or is on holiday must also be put into practice.

 The old once a year tick-the-box approach is still (painfully) prevalent in many businesses.
 But these long, cramped, dried-out sessions seem to focus more on satisfying compliance, rather than actually raising staff awareness.
 Add this to the issue of making awareness training a penalty of bad practice, rather than an effort to educate in advance, then the thought of training sessions become even more unbearable for end users.
 With employee focused cyber crime running rampant, effective and engaging security awareness training is a must.